cutejoy001/Imperative-Programming-2/README.md

 4. **Create a pull request.**
    After you have made your changes, you need to create a pull request to propose merging your changes into the main repository.
 This allows the maintainers to review your changes before deciding whether to merge them.

-Remember to follow these steps to make the whole process as efficient as possible.
+Remember to follow these steps to make the whole process as efficient as possible..

 ## Main Repository